chanyoonzhu/leetcode-python/index.md

             - tips: memoize the state of all prefixes in a hashmap, compute state using XOR
             - eg: 1371(even/odd),1542
         - Pure XOR: 1442,
-        - Addition: 371-Sum of Two Integers
+        - Addition: 371-Sum of Two Integers; 1680-Concatenation of Consecutive Binary Numbers
         - Bit difference/similarity: 461-Hamming Distance; 693-Binary Number with Alternating Bits
         - flip the bit: 476-Number Complement
 - Bit shift